 OLED TV pixels are also able to respond incredibly quickly to changes, so they can be great for things with fast action, such as sports or video games – our pick for the best gaming TV is an OLED set, and some of the sets here support all the fancy new features offered by the PlayStation 5 and Xbox Series X.

-The best OLED TV for cinephiles is the Panasonic HZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.
+We still think one of the best OLED TVs for cinephiles is the Panasonic JZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.

-The best OLED TV for most people is the LG CX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.
+The best OLED TV for budget-conscious buyers is the LG BX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.

 The best OLED TVs: ranked